PoisotLab/ms_metaweb_perspectives/README.md

-![The embedding process (**A**) can help to identify links (interactions) that may have been missed within the original community (represented by the orange dashed lines, **B**).
-Transfer learning allows for the prediction links (interactions) when novel species (**C**) are included alongside the original community (**D**).
+![The embedding process (**A**) can help to identify links (interactions) that may have been missed within the original community (represented by the orange dashed arrows, **B**).
+Transfer learning (**D**) allows for the prediction links (interactions) even when novel species (**C**) are included alongside the original community.
 This is achieved by learning using other relevant predictors (*e.g.* traits) in conjunction with the known interactions to infer latent values (**E**).
-Ultimately this allows us to predict links (interactions) for species external to the original sample as well as within sample links (**F**).
-Within this context the predicted (and original) networks as well as the ecological predictors used (green boxes) are products that can be quantified through field measurements, whereas the embedded as well as imputed matrices (purple box) are representative of a decomposition of the interaction networks](figures/conceptual_2.png){#fig:embedding}
+Ultimately this allows us to predict links (interactions) for species external from the original sample (blue dashed arrows) as well as missing within sample links (**F**).
+Within this context the predicted (and original) networks as well as the ecological predictors used (green boxes) are products that can be quantified through measurements in the field, whereas the embedded as well as imputed matrices (purple box) are representative of a decomposition of the interaction matrices onto the embedding space](figures/conceptual_2.png){#fig:embedding}

 # Graph embedding offers promises for the inference of potential interactions